grese/ember-bootstrap-table/README.md

 * Bootstrap v3
 * fontawesome (just for icons)

+## Installation:
+* This component is available as a bower dependency:
+** `bower install --save ember-bootstrap-table`
+* Alternatively, you can just download it as a zip file and manually include the package in your project.

 ## Usage:
 #### Files:
 You'll need to include the following files in your project: